FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Hands-On.md

      { id: 3, quantity: 20, label: 'cups' },
    ],
    ```
-2. Adjust the data bindings in the `<template>` to that the items still render correctly.
+2. Adjust the data bindings in the `<template>` so that the items still render correctly.

 ## Binding `<option>`s in a `<select>`